El Paso County, Colorado: 2020 census

-The 2020 census showed 730,395 people residing in the County, distributed in 272,683 households and 185,830 families.
-The population density was 343.5 /mi2.
-There were 287,459 housing units.
-The racial makeup of the county was 82.6% White, 6.9% Black or African American, 1.4% Native American, 3.4% Asian, 0.4% Pacific Islander, and 5.4% from two or more races.
-About 18.9% of the population was Hispanic or Latino of any race.
+The racial makeup of the county was 70.8% White, 6.0% Black or African American, 1.0% American Indian and Alaska Native, 3.1% Asian, 0.4% Native Hawaiian and Pacific Islander, 5.9% from some other race, and 12.8% from two or more races.
+Hispanic or Latino residents of any race comprised 17.8% of the population.

+There were 272,683 households in the county, of which 32.4% had children under the age of 18 living with them and 23.6% had a female householder with no spouse or partner present.
+About 24.5% of all households were made up of individuals and 8.6% had someone living alone who was 65 years of age or older.

+There were 287,459 housing units, of which 5.1% were vacant.
+Among occupied housing units, 65.6% were owner-occupied and 34.4% were renter-occupied.
+The homeowner vacancy rate was 0.9% and the rental vacancy rate was 6.2%.

 The population pyramid for El Paso County shows a slight surplus of males aged between birth and 45 years, with a slight surplus of females over age 45, as is typical of most American populations.
 The greater than normal surplus of males between 18 and 35 is chiefly attributable to the presence of five military installations in the county.